Poppy In memoriam Poppy

 AS A TYPE OF OUR CHIVALRY.

 His brother-in-law, Lieutenant Joseph Ewing Bruce Miller of the 1st Battalion, Royal Irish Rifles, had died of wounds on 24 May 1915.
-Norman’s wife, Helen Frances Mary Norman (nee Miller), died on 19 September 1918, aged 27.
+Norman’s wife, Helen Frances, died of pneumonia on 19 September 1918, aged just 27.

 Norman at the front of the now demolished estate house at Glengollan in Fahan, Donegal.
 (Image courtesy of A. Markham)